Robert Joseph Baker: Priesthood

+Baker served at the Cathedral Basilica of St. Augustine from 1976 to 1997.

 On March 21, 1970, Baker was ordained into the priesthood at Saint Wendelin Church in Fostoria, Ohio, by Bishop Paul Tanner for the Diocese of St. Augustine.
 After his ordination, the diocese assigned Baker as assistant pastor of St. Paul Parish in Jacksonville Beach, Florida.
 In 1972, Baker went to Rome to study at the Pontifical Gregorian University, receiving a Licentiate of Sacred Theology in dogmatic theology in 1975.

-In 1976, after returning to Florida, Baker was appointed director of the Catholic Student Parish at the University of Florida in Gainesville, and assigned as pastor of the Cathedral-Basilica of St. Augustine Parish in St. Augustine.
-During that time, he founded the St. Francis Ministry in Gainesville to assist individuals discharged from state mental hospitals who were homeless.In 1977, Baker was granted a Doctor of Theology degree.
+In 1976, after returning to Florida, Baker was appointed director of the Catholic Student Parish at the University of Florida in Gainesville, and assigned parochial administrator of the Cathedral-Basilica of St. Augustine Parish in St. Augustine.
+During that time, he founded the St. Francis Ministry in Gainesville to assist individuals discharged from state mental hospitals who were homeless.
+In 1977, he was awarded a Doctor of Theology degree.

 Baker was appointed in 1981 as instructor of sacramental theology at St. Vincent de Paul Seminary in Boynton Beach, Florida.
-In 1984, Baker was appointed pastor of the Cathedral-Basilica Parish of St. Augustine and in 1997 was transferred to Christ the King Parish in Jacksonville, Florida.
+In 1984, he was made pastor of the Cathedral-Basilica Parish of St. Augustine, and in 1997, was transferred to Christ the King Parish in Jacksonville, Florida.

 Bishop of Charleston

 On July 12, 1999, Pope John Paul II appointed Baker as bishop of Charleston.
 He was consecrated on September 28, 1999, by Archbishop John Donoghue at the North Charleston Coliseum in North Charleston, South Carolina.
 During his tenure as bishop, Baker dedicated new or expanded churches, schools, and parish facilities.

 On January 26, 2007, the diocese reached a $5 million minimum settlement with sexual abuse victims and their family members.
-Baker said that he deeply regretted their anguish.

 Bishop of Birmingham

+Baker with the Franciscan Missionaries of the Eternal Word in 2009.

 On August 14, 2007, Pope Benedict XVI appointed Baker as bishop of Birmingham.
 He was installed as bishop on October 2, 2007.
 In 2019, Baker opened a eucharistic conference in the diocese.

 On March 25, 2020, Pope Francis accepted Baker's resignation as bishop of Birmingham.
-He is currently Bishop Emeritus of Birmingham.